marixko/listing_arxiv/README.md

 This is a very simple code that I wrote for my own personal usage.
 Some possible future implementations are:

-- Add a feature to run the code everyday automatically at a certain fixed time
+- Add information to run the code everyday automatically at a certain fixed time using crontab
 - Improve text formatting
 - Improve accessibility and user-friendliness
 - Add other options for saving the article list